MR-MAY-5/EARC-A-CANONICAL-CHAIN/README.md

 # EARC - CANONICAL CHAIN
 PRIVATE ETHEREUM TEST NETWORK IN ETHEREUM BLOCKCHAIN
 ## DOCUMENTATION
-Truffle and Ganache that can easily emulate Ethereum Node for Development Purposes.
-These fake Ethereum Node are an easy way to test application.They are just Emulators they provide the same interface as on Ethereum Node deployed in Public Ethereum Network, but Internally they work compeletly different.
+Truffle and Ganache can easily emulate Ethereum Node for Development Purposes.
+These fake Ethereum Nodes act as an easy way to test applications.They are just Emulators they provide the same interface as on Ethereum Node deployed in Public Ethereum Network, but Internally they work compeletly different.

 **Step 1 :** Create the folder to host the database and accounts for our Private Node.
 ```